Bael/webstat/README.md

 # Web stat
-Simple web stat application on Web flux.
+Simple web stat application with two variants: on Web flux, and regular spring boot app.

 Collects stats for user and pages ids.
 Id - integer type.
 You could save entry, or read stats.
 ## How to start application: